History of John Madden in Timeline

 1984: Creation of the "All-Madden" Team

-In 1984, John Madden created the "All-Madden" team, a selection of players who, in his opinion, best represented football and played the game with the right spirit.
+In 1984, John Madden created the "All-Madden" team, a group of players who Madden thought represented football and played the game the way he thought it should be played.
+NFL coach John Robinson advised Madden to create it.

-Beginning in 1987, Greyhound Lines supplied John Madden with a custom bus and drivers in exchange for advertising and speaking events, dubbed the Madden Cruiser.
+Beginning in 1987, Greyhound Lines supplied John Madden with a custom bus and drivers in exchange for advertising and speaking events, the partnership was dubbed the Madden Cruiser.

 January 23, 1994: Final CBS Telecast with Summerall

-On January 23, 1994, Madden told Summerall that while CBS may no longer have the NFL, at least they have the memories, during their final CBS telecast together at the 1993 NFC Championship Game.
+On January 23, 1994, during their final CBS telecast together, the 1993 NFC Championship Game, John Madden told Pat Summerall that while CBS may no longer have the NFL, at least they have the memories.

 In 1994, John Madden created a special 10th Anniversary All-Madden team.